jdrudolph/photon/README.md

 [Pubmed link](https://www.ncbi.nlm.nih.gov/pubmed/28009266)

+# Formulas

+Please feel free to ask questions on the code and formulas used.
+[Here](/formulas.ipynb) you can find more detailed information.

 # Output description
 A zip archive containing several output tables can be downloaded from the results page of PHOTON.